Importing GA4 Goals into Google Ads: What You Need to Know

 How to Create Goals on Google Analytics 4

-STEP 1: Launch the property in which you want to create a goal to track.
-Then, click Admin icon (on the left-hand side primary navigation).
+STEP 1: Launch the GA4 property in which you want to create a goal to track.
+Within the dashboard, click Admin icon (on the left-hand side primary navigation).

 GA4: Click on “Admin”

-GA4: Click on “Goals” to begin setting goals for your chosen property
+GA4: Click on “Events” to begin setting goals for your chosen property

 How to Import Goals from Google Analytics 4 into Google Ads